 5 Reasons to Feel Good About Eating Pumpkin

 In the kitchen, treat pumpkin as you would any winter squash.
-Pumpkin, whether fresh or canned, is terrific in more than just pies — try pumpkin in healthy soups, stews, chili -- even pancakes.
+Pumpkin, whether fresh or canned, is terrific in more than just pies — try pumpkin in healthy soups, stews, pancakes, even lasagna.
 Here are 5 reasons to eat more pumpkin this fall and feel great about it!

 That vibrant orange color tells us something about pumpkin's health properties.
 Yes, it's an excellent source of beta carotene, the powerful antioxidant.
 Our bodies translate beta carotene into Vitamin A, which is thought to protect us from certain cancers and other diseases, too.
 Vitamin A is also key for keeping your eyesight keen.
 Pumpkin has almost 20% of your RDA of Vitamin C. Here are some delicious pumpkin snacks to try: